Efficacy and Safety Data

 Patients with DIC, advanced atherosclerotic disease, crush injury, septicemia, or concomitant treatment with recombinant factor VIIa have an increased risk of developing thrombotic events due to circulating tissue factor or predisposing coagulopathy.
 Potential benefit of treatment should be weighed against potential risk of these thromboembolic events.

-Infusion should not exceed a single dose of 100 units/kg and daily doses of 200 units/kg.
-Maximum injection or infusion rate must not exceed 2 units/kg/minute.
+Infusion should not exceed a single dose of 100 units/kg or daily doses of 200 units/kg.
+Maximum injection or infusion rate must not exceed 10 units/kg/minute.
 Monitor patients receiving >100 units/kg for the development of DIC, acute coronary ischemia and signs and symptoms of other thromboembolic events.
 If clinical signs or symptoms occur, such as chest pain or pressure, shortness of breath, altered consciousness, vision, or speech, limb or abdomen swelling and/or pain, discontinue FEIBA and initiate appropriate diagnostic and therapeutic measures.

 Safety and efficacy of FEIBA for breakthrough bleeding in patients receiving emicizumab has not been established.
 Cases of thrombotic microangiopathy (TMA) were reported in a clinical trial where subjects received FEIBA as part of a treatment regimen for breakthrough bleeding following emicizumab treatment.
 Consider the benefits and risks with FEIBA if considered required for patients receiving emicizumab prophylaxis.
 If treatment with FEIBA is required for patients receiving emicizumab, the hemophilia treating physician should closely monitor for signs and symptoms of TMA.
 In FEIBA clinical studies TMA has not been reported.